 Error creating new order :: too many certificates already issued for exact set of domains

-In this case, wait one week before requesting another certificate for the same domain, or use the staging environment for testing:
+Wait one week before requesting another certificate for the same domain, or use the staging environment for testing:

 sudo certbot --nginx --staging -d yourdomain.com

-Importantly, staging certificates are not trusted by browsers but do not count against rate limits.
+Staging certificates are not trusted by browsers but do not count against rate limits.

-Remove Certbot and Certificates
+Remove Certbot and Let’s Encrypt Certificates from Debian

 Revoke and Delete Certificates